chevcast/shotgun/README.md

 # Creating a Shotgun Command Module

-Shotgun aims to make it extremely easy to write simple command modules.
-There is only one function that a command module must expose.
+Shotgun command modules are just Node modules.
+There isn't anything special about them except that they must define a specific function called 'invoke'.

 	// cmds/echo.js